endericos/ml-challenge/README.md

 ```

 The `prediction/` endpoint is defined as an asynchronous function `async def prediction(...)` to **handle requests concurrently**.
-The underlying `classifier.predict_labels` function uses using `asyncio` to efficiently process requests while waiting for I/O operations (such as database queries or external API calls in other cases) to complete, maximizing throughput.
+The underlying `classifier.predict_labels` function uses `asyncio` to efficiently process requests while waiting for I/O operations (such as database queries or external API calls in other cases) to complete, maximizing throughput.

 The code can be deployed **behind a load balancer, allowing us to scale horizontally** by adding more instances of the service to handle increased load.
 The load balancer distributes incoming requests across multiple instances, enabling linear scalability.